booch/presentations/Ruby_Preserves/slides.md

 ???

+* Maybe
-* This is one part that I'm not 100% comfortable with
+* The one part that I'm not 100% comfortable with
 * It's best if we could do JOINs in SQL
-* But I'm not terribly concerned about this
+* I think it's OK though
-    * CRUD app usage patterns usually save us
+    * Web app usage patterns usually save us
-        * A CRUD app will never want to show 1000s of things on screen
+        * A web app will never want to show 1000s of things on screen
         * All SQL queries in real apps should have LIMIT clauses

 ---